 Please note, however, that some of the statistics cookies above, especially the _ga and _gid cookie, remain on your device for the whole duration of the indicated lifespan (unless you delete them manually).
 Each time you visit our website, these cookies will be collected again.
-Please refer to point 3 for more information on how to delete cookies from your browser.

 WHAT DO WE DO TO KEEP YOUR DATA SAFE?

 The security and confidentiality of all data we process is very important to us.
 We have technical, organizational and contractual measures to ensure that our infrastructure, systems, applications, premises and processes are and remain safe.